alcaprar/meet-speaking-time/README.md

 This will create a dist folder that you can load as a `Unpacked extension` in your chrome: https://developer.chrome.com/docs/extensions/mv2/getstarted/#manifest.

-Whenever you change some code, webpack will automatically re-build the package but you have to **manully** reload the extension in Chrome's settings page.
+Whenever you change some code, webpack will automatically re-build the package but you have to **manually** reload the extension in Chrome's settings page.
 After this you may need to refresh the Google meet page in order to restart the scripts.